-Inside the small gym, two rows of motley ads mounted on black banners hung above the empty blue bleachers: PINK'S PLUMBING.
+Inside the small gym, two rows of motley ads mounted on black banners hung above the empty blue bleachers: PINK’S PLUMBING.
 360 CABINETS.
 GOOD LUCK LAJAHNA & LADY VIKINGS.
-There wasn't much to indicate that St. Bernard High School, a Catholic school in Playa del Rey, is the official training facility for the WNBA's Los Angeles Sparks.
-Racks of Creamsicle-colored basketballs stood on the sidelines; the Sparks' logo was stamped on the scorer's table.
-There was no sign that the Sparks are the most popular team in the most successful women's professional sports league in American history.
+St. Bernard High School, a Catholic school in Playa del Rey, is the official training facility for the WNBA’s Los Angeles Sparks.
+The Sparks are the most popular team in the most successful women’s professional sports league in American history.

 One of the men who had scrimmaged with the Sparks that morning, Tevin Calhoun, who averaged 5.5 points a game last season as a junior at Troy University, jogged over to Parker.
 He had a young face, mismatched borrowed Nikes — he’d shown up without shoes — and an enviable vertical leap.
 He also had about three inches and 30 pounds on Parker, who is 6-foot-4, and his soft box cut gave him an inch or two more.
 She had big hands, though, and endless arms.

 Parker turned toward Calhoun, smoothly moving her dribble behind her back.
 “You wanna, like, play a little bit?” she asked.